joyanta55/rabbitmq_docker_cpp-WIP/README.md

 Routing Key: test_queue1
 Exchange: Default Exchange
 ```
-**src/cpp/example/app.cpp** is a placeholder.
+**src/cpp/example/app.cpp** is a placeholder which currently holds the minimal implementation.
 The ip and user you see in this example is the IP and USER of my rabbitmq server.
 To install rabbitmq server on debian follow here (https://www.rabbitmq.com/docs/install-debian).

-Follow AMQP page (https://github.com/CopernicaMarketingSoftware/AMQP-CPP) for coding instructions.
+Visit AMQP page (https://github.com/CopernicaMarketingSoftware/AMQP-CPP) for more advanced coding experience.
+Required Bazel rules are already in place to solve all the header and library dependencies.
+Al it needs is to populate the **app.cpp** with your own logic and do `bazel run` to create and load the docker image.